 What Does this Decision Mean for Gay Employees in Florida?

 For gay employees in Florida, this decision indicates that workplace discrimination based on sexual orientation will not be tolerated.
 Employees who believe they have suffered discrimination in the workplace because of their sexual orientation may be able to file claims against their employers on the basis of this ruling.
-If you are the victim of discrimination at work, talk to our experienced employment lawyers at Feldman Williams to find out if you have a case.
+If you are the victim of discrimination at work, talk to our experienced employment lawyers at Feldman Legal Group to find out if you have a case.